Therapists

 Meet Our Team of Dedicated Health Professionals

-Our physical therapists bring a wealth of experience and a heart for service to everything they do, and they’re committed to helping people of all ages and abilities make the most of their potential.
+Our physical therapists bring a wealth of experience and a heart for service to everything they do.
+They’re committed to helping people of all ages and abilities make the most of their potential, and are passionate about bringing DPT students into this experience of learning.

-Their specialties include cardiopulmonary therapeutics, pediatrics, and orthopedic and sports medicine.
-In addition to treating patients, they find fulfillment in educating individuals, groups and the border community about matters related to health and wellness.
+Their specialties include orthopedic, persistent pain, vestibular, running/athletics, pediatrics, and pelvic health.
+In addition to treating patients, they find fulfillment in educating individuals, groups and the surrounding community about matters related to health and wellness.

 Areas of Expertise